 - Put in all the liquid ingredients (except eggs) — honey, butter, coconut oil, etc.

-I played with it a lot before I came up with that.
-But I figured out that yeast doesn’t need to proof (I regularly bake at least 3 different soaked bread recipes, with regular active dry yeast, and never proof it, and never have a problem).
+I played with this recipe a lot before I was satisfied.
+But I figured out that yeast doesn’t need to proof (I regularly bake at least 3 different soaked bread recipes with regular active dry yeast, and never proof it, and never have a problem).
 I don’t need scalded milk because the purpose is to soften the bread, which the soaking takes care of.

-It takes a little practice to learn to adapt recipes, but it is possible in many cases.
-If in doubt, though, simply search for “soaked _____” and use a recipe that comes with soaking directions already!
+Learning to adapt recipes takes a little practice, but it is possible in many cases.
+If in doubt, though, search for “soaked _____” and use a recipe with soaking directions already!